Traditionally, five citizens are appointed.

 Second Monday of every month, provided there are appeals to be heard.
 Hearings are conducted in a quasi-judicial arrangement at City Hall.

 $75.00 per meeting

 The Brampton Appeal Tribunal operates under the authority of the Statutory Powers and Procedure Act.
 The Tribunal hears appeals from the decisions of the License Issuer and the Pound keeper that carry right of appeal to the Tribunal, as set out in the Mobile Licensing By-law (67-2014, as amended) and the Dog By-law (250-2005, as amended).

 After the hearing of an appeal from the decision of the License Issuer, the Tribunal may make any decision the License Issuer could have made, including any of the following, separately or in combination:

-1. grant a licence, with or without conditions;
+(1) grant a license, with or without conditions;

 Dog By-Law Appeals: